majogamit/DTL-Web-Scraping-Project/ReadMe.md

 - [ ] Download log is implemented but the same shows up in terminal
 - [ ] downloading process involved looking at the direct link for download to access historical files.
 - [ ] the redownloading process is automatic
+- [ ] schedule the program run if kaya